KarelZe/thesis/references/obsidian/📑notes/👪Related works notes.md

 “The mean accuracy of the k-NN classifier, where k ¼ 9; is greater than the mean accuracies of the trade continuation and the majority vote classifiers, for all training timescales (12).
 The total number of models constructed for each stock was 145: 2 3 16 k-NN, 2 16 logistic regression, 1 trade continuation, and 16 majority vote models. ” ([Blazejewski and Coggins, 2005, p.
 493](zotero://select/library/items/ULRH88UK)) ([pdf](zotero://open-pdf/library/items/2KMK55IH?page=13&annotation=TTJGZ7EW))

 “These results suggest that a non-linear approach may produce a more parsimonious trade sign inference model with a higher out-of-sample classification accuracy.
-Furthermore, for most of our stocks the classification accuracy of the k-nearest-neighbor ðk ¼ 9Þ with contemporaneous predictor variables is a monotonically increasing function of the training interval length, with 30 days being the best interval.” ([Blazejewski and Coggins, 2005, p.
+Furthermore, for most of our stocks the classification accuracy of the k-nearest-neighbour ðk ¼ 9Þ with contemporaneous predictor variables is a monotonically increasing function of the training interval length, with 30 days being the best interval.” ([Blazejewski and Coggins, 2005, p.
 494](zotero://select/library/items/ULRH88UK)) ([pdf](zotero://open-pdf/library/items/2KMK55IH?page=14&annotation=MCA94DNA))

 **Unused:**